North Korean leader shown observing weapons test as country fires projectiles into eastern waters – KION546

 The projectiles were fired from North Korea’s Hamhung area around 6 p.m., South Korea’s Joint Chiefs of Staff said in a statement on Sunday.
 The projectiles flew about 110 kilometers (about 68.3 miles) at an altitude of 25 kilometers (15.5 miles), with a maximum speed of Mach 4.0 or lower, said the statement.

-On Sunday, North Korean state media KCNA reported that the country’s leader Kim Jong Un had observed the test firing of a “new-type tactical guided weapon,” which was “carried out successfully.”
+On Sunday, North Korean state media KCNA reported Kim had observed the test firing of a “new-type tactical guided weapon,” which was “carried out successfully.”

-KCNA claimed the new weapon boosted the country’s “frontline long-range artillery units.”
+KCNA claimed the new weapon boosted the country’s “frontline long-range artillery units,” and increased efficiency “in the operation of tactical nukes of (North Korea) and diversification of their firepower missions.”

 Immediately after the launch, South Korea’s military, intelligence agencies and National Security Office held an emergency meeting to assess the situation and discuss countermeasures, according to the Joint Chiefs of Staff statement.